PRAKASHDUBEY/PRAKASHDUBEY/README.md

 ### 👋 Hey there,

-👨‍🎓 I am an engineering undergrad student from Army Institute of Technology Pune, India.
+👨‍🎓 I am an engineering undergrad student at Army Institute of Technology Pune, India.

 🔭 I'm an Backend enthusiast who has gained experience through projects, hackathons, and internship.